 Early History of the langrithay family

 This web page shows only a small excerpt of our langrithay research.
-Another 198 words (14 lines of text) are included under the topic Early langrithay History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early langrithay History in all our PDF Extended History products and printed products wherever possible.

 langrithay Spelling Variations

 langrithay has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name langrithay have been found, including Langridge, Langrich, Langriche, Langrick, Langrige, Langredge, Langrish, Langrith and many more.